What is Assessment and Why is it Important?

 - Chairs and assessment liaisons conduct assessment of program outcomes.

-- Advisory committees, comprised of faculty and staff, conduct institutional assessment and assess the college's assessment processes, providing feedback to the campus community intended to improve the quality of assessment.
+- Advisory committees, comprised of faculty and staff, conduct institution-level assessment and assess the college's various assessment processes, providing feedback to the campus community intended to improve the quality of assessment.

 Who Supports Assessment at Queens College?

-- The President and Cabinet members support and advocate for a culture of assessment at Queens College.
+- The President and Cabinet members support and advocate for a culture of evidence and assessment at Queens College.

-- The Office of Institutional Effectiveness (OIE) supports assessment activities in partnership with:
+- The Office of Institutional Effectiveness (OIE) provides data and professional development in partnership with:

-- The Associate Provost, along with Academic Deans, supports the Academic Program Review (APR) process.
+- The Provost’s Office, along with Academic Deans, supports departments conducting Academic Program Review (APR).

 The Provost’s Assessment Workshop Series